API Keys & Monitoring Your Open WebUI ππ©Ί

 - Give the API key a descriptive name (e.g., "Monitoring API Key").

-- Copy the generated API key and store it securely.
-You'll need this for your monitoring setup.
+- Copy the generated API key immediately and store it securelyβyou won't be able to view it again.

-If you don't see the API key generation option in your settings, contact your Open WebUI administrator to ensure API keys are enabled.
+If you don't see the API key generation option in your account settings:

 Using Uptime Kuma for Model Connectivity Monitoring π»β